 Once you’ve made lots of lovely pink colours, add a little baking soda to make the potion fizz.

-If you enjoyed this experiment we’ve got lots more baking soda experiments for you to try.
+If you enjoyed this experiment I’ve got lots more baking soda experiments for you to try.

 More Potions for Valentine’s Day